Milillo-lab/Geospatial_Framework_For_Humanitarian_Relief/README.md

 ### **A. Before You Begin**
 - Install requirements with the "0.
 Necessities" code.
-- Confirm that you have the required input files in the correct folders.
+- Confirm that you have the required data files in the correct folders.

 ### **B. Running the Code**
 - Run the notebook cell by cell from top to bottom.